xArm-Developer/xarm_ros/examples/ReadMe.md

 ```
 Which will move joint7 by 0.01 rad **immediately**.
 Keep calling it and increase the joint positions a small step each time, it will move smoothly. **Be careful not to give a target too far away in one single update**.

-# 4. Dual xArm6 controled with one moveGroup node:
+# 4. Dual xArm6 controlled with one moveGroup node:
 Unlike example 1, This example will bring up only one Rviz and move_group node to control 2 xArm6 arms, which can be used for a dual-arm application.
 To launch the application, run the following with your correct xArm controller IP addresses:
 ```bash